Week

 Enjoying

-a simple bowl of iceberg lettuce and chopped tomatoes.
-A
+for a simple bowl of iceberg lettuce and chopped

 So

-dish featuring the foods you love.
-Just make sure the flavors complement one another
+the foods you love.
+Just make sure the flavors

 Feel

-and fresh basil tossed with olive oil and a splash of balsamic vinegar.
+tossed with olive oil and a splash of balsamic

 Can't